CookieNinjaLabs/.dotfiles/README.md

 ## Location

-All files are placed in the ~/.dotfiles/
+All files are placed in the ~/.dotfiles/ folder.

-And I use [stow]{https://www.gnu.org/software/stow/manual/stow.html} to create all Symlinks
+And I use [stow](https://www.gnu.org/software/stow/manual/stow.html) to create all Symlinks.

 # Dependencies